 On removing this aperture, an unsupported unmounted lens is found: it is the necessary to start to sort them out.
 In this scope unusually the threads all seem to be much the same size, for the lens mounts, so that makes it easier to get them mixed up.
 Later the manufacturers “keyed” the lens threads to make things easily located.
 It transpired, after hours of trying, that this bare lens must have been a substitute for a broken one, and it was just not right.
 The lenses and cartridges, with their integral apertures, were returned to what seems to be the correct orientation and position by comparing the design with three other Ramsden scopes in the collection.
 I then realised that this one is almost identical to #51, a Ramsden bought many years ago, and reported on this website already.
 That report, and others, also gives the history of Ramsden in the 1790s.

 Eventually the lens was replaced by a slightly smaller lens and mount from a J Webb similar scope (#263), and the whole thing fell into operation properly.
 There were two ‘John Webb’ instrument makers reported by Gloria Clifton, one from 1792, and his son from 1800-1847.
-This telescope was labelled 408 Oxford Street, which is where Clifton says the son was based – for a short period – in 1808.
-Telescope #263 has other separate problems, such as a broken objective lens, so a temporary loan of this number 2 lens to the Ramsden is not a restriction.
+Telescope #263 was engraved as from 408 Oxford Street, which is where Clifton says the son was based – for a short period – in 1808.
+Telescope #263 has other separate problems, such as a broken objective lens, so the transfer of this number 2 lens to the Ramsden is not a restriction.
 However the search continues for a suitable lens and holder that might fit the Ramsden thread, as the J Webb lens is small and only wedged in position.

 The brass polished up well, with Brasso.
 The main barrel is mahogany, and the old French polish scraped off easily to reveal the wood, which has a couple of longitudinal cracks, but nothing serious.
 This is scheduled for repolishing.
 The objective holder has one small screw missing, which needs to be replaced.
 The objective lens end-cap is present, and in good condition.
 As yet the eyepiece sliding lens cover is still stuck firmly in the open position.